 Katherine COPSEY: Thanks for checking that.
-I just want to ask quickly around some of the antimoney-laundering aspects that this system can assist with.
-Have you already consulted with AUSTRAC, or will you undertake to consult with AUSTRAC, and how will the mandatory cardedplay system support or integrate with AUSTRAC's efforts to track suspicious gambling-related activity?
+I just want to quickly ask a question around some of the anti-money-laundering aspects that this system can assist with.
+Have you already consulted with AUSTRAC, or will you undertake to consult with AUSTRAC, and how will the mandatory carded-play system support or integrate with AUSTRAC's efforts to track suspicious gambling-related activity?